Paradiso (Dante): The Empyrean

 St. Bernard further explains predestination and prays to the Virgin Mary on Dante's behalf.
-(The Empyrean as a whole abounds in Marian elements, such as the canto number 32's digits' adding up to five, which may represent Mary because of her five-letter name—Maria—and her experiences' having notably come in sets of five.)
+(The Empyrean as a whole abounds in Marian elements, such as the canto number 32's digits' adding up to five, which may represent Mary because of her five-letter name in Italian—Maria—and her experiences' having notably come in sets of five.)
 St. Bernard's prayer, which includes an anaphora using the informal second-person pronoun, draws from a history of similar prayers beginning as early as Greek eulogies.
 In late medieval Italy, poets such as Jacopone da Todi wrote praises of Mary called laude, and Dante's prayer to the Virgin takes inspiration from this tradition and condenses its form, focusing first on Mary's role on Earth and then her role in Heaven and her motherly qualities.

 Finally, Dante comes face to face with God (Cantos XXXII and XXXIII).
 God appears as three equally large circles occupying the same space, representing the Father, the Son, and the Holy Spirit.
 Within these circles Dante can discern the human form of Christ.
 The Divine Comedy ends with Dante trying to understand how the circles fit together, and how the humanity of Christ relates to the divinity of the Son but, as Dante puts it, "that was not a flight for my wings".
 In a flash of understanding, which he cannot express, Dante does finally see this, and his soul becomes aligned with God's love.